spidernet-io/egressgateway/docs/reference/EgressNode.en.md

 7. Current tunnel status
     - `Pending`: Waiting for IP allocation
     - `Init`: Tunnel IP allocation successful
-    - `Succeeded`: Tunnel IP allocated and tunnel established
+    - `Ready`: Tunnel IP allocated and tunnel established
     - `Failed`: Tunnel IP allocation failed
 8. Packet mark value, one for each node.
 For example, if node A has egress traffic that needs to be forwarded to gateway node B, the traffic of node A will be marked with a mark.